-The North Simcoe Muskoka Palliative Care Network (NSMPCN) is committed to the privacy of your personal information.
+The North Simcoe Muskoka Hospice Palliative Care Network (NSMHPCN) is committed to the privacy of your personal information.
 Beginning on January 1, 2004, all businesses must comply with the Personal Information Protection and Electronic Documents Act (PIPEDA).
 The Act gives individuals certain rights concerning the privacy of their personal information.

-The views expressed on this website are the views of the NSMPCN and do not necessarily reflect those of the LHIN or the Government of Ontario.
+The views expressed on this website are the views of the NSMHPCN and do not necessarily reflect those of the LHIN or the Government of Ontario.

 Personal information is any information about an individual.
 This could include information such as your name, address, social insurance number, or any information relevant to delivery of the Network Membership services and information.

 In most cases, you will be asked for your consent if we collect, use, or disclose personal information.
 Permission may be expressed in writing or implied and may be given to us verbally, electronically, or through your authorized representative.
 Individuals may withdraw permission to collect, use and disclose their personal information at any time, subject to legal and contractual restrictions and reasonable notice.
 Sometimes consent is implied through conduct with us.

 Under certain circumstances, we may disclose personal information such as when required or authorized by law or ethical reasons, when an individual has consented to the disclosure, where it is necessary to establish or collect fees, or if we engage a third party to provide administrative services to us (like Internet or other computer services) and the third party is bound by privacy obligations.